Keith Hyatt: 'Don't think it won't happen to you'

 "I managed to help people who couldn't read or write.

 "I felt useful, and out here I didn't.
-People were judging me out here."'Took our freedom'
+People were judging me out here."

 The paperwork of prisoner JG4029 fills his loft in Milton Keynes, and Keith still uses the number as a letterhead on all correspondence.